urban-malaria/MRPT/README.md

 #### **`scripts/`**

 -   Contains **all R analysis scripts** that handle the **survey data processing**.
--   These scripts generate outputs such as summary statistics, risk stratifications, and visualizations.
+-   These scripts generate outputs such as sentiments analysis, user profile plots, and visualizations.

 #### **`user_manual_files/`**